pherali/BrainCast-MRI/README.md

 2.  **Set Up Colab:** In the Colab notebook, make sure to select a GPU runtime (`Runtime` -> `Change runtime type` -> `T4 GPU`).
 3.  **Run the Code:** Run the cells in the notebook from top to bottom.

+Alternatively, the file can be downloaded and ran in a different environment, e.g VSCode works pretty well.

 ## Generating the Trained Models

 The trained model files (`autoencoder.pth` and `unet.pth`) are not included in this repository due to their size.